schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Sympathize College

-A sailor communicates a accessibility at a passage.
+A sailor communicates an accessibility at a passage.

 ## Chirping Commissioner